 - 1. Provide name tents to support members to get to know each other.
 Include their Predictive Index profile if available. - 2.
 Use an audible timer to help you stay on track with timed updates (3-5 minutes). - 3.
-Pass around a Post-It Note pad and ask members to note their issues in their own words. - 4.
-Use an Eisenhauer Matrix to help with issue selection. - 5.
+Pass around a Post-It Note pad and ask members to note their issues in their own words.

+- 4. Use an Eisenhauer Matrix to help with issue selection. - 5.
 Be sure to read and follow the best practices of the Spark Kit: Dynamic Duo The Art of Excellent Questions and Experience Sharing.

-Next steps in the Meeting Model Process:
+Next Steps in the Meeting Model Process:

 - 1. Issue Selection Once all members have shared their update, you will need to narrow down the issue to focus on.
 Encourage members to stick their post-it on an Eisenhower Matrix.
 Members may either vote by noting initials, or use a check-mark on their preferred topic.
-Alternatively, you could facilitate a group discussion to select 1-2 issues to work on. - 2.
+Alternatively, you could facilitate a group discussion to select 1-2 issues to work on. - a.
+If you are hosting virtually, you can ask for commentary in the chat or set up a quick voting poll. - 2.
 Issue Presentation Once the issue is selected, the member completes Part I of the Presentation Guide template. - 3.
 Question Round All members have an opportunity to ask open-ended, divergent questions.
 The intent is to gain clarity, prompt the issue holder to consider new ways of approaching the issue, and help her move closer to solutions or new ideas. - 4.
 Experience Share All members may share a relevant experience to help the issue holder see alternative approaches to her challenge.
-Please avoid advice giving or "If I were you, I would" scenarios.\ - 5.
+Please avoid advice giving or "If I were you, I would" scenarios. - 5.
 Reflection The issue holder may refer to Part II of the Presentation Guide to offer what resonated for them, and how they plan to apply their learning.
 It can be quite powerful to have the issue holder share a future vision of what success looks like ie.1 month from now, and longer term as well.

-\Why we AVOID Advice Giving:
+Why we AVOID Advice Giving:

 - 1. Advice can feel like a form of judgment vs support.
 Offering advice can imply that you know more than the person with the issue, which can make the listener feel like they are being condescended to. - 2.
-We see things from our own unique perspective.
-It is very hard to truly put ourselves in the other person's shoes. - 3.
-Advice giving can be a shield to hide behind vs being vulnerable and sharing a genuinely challenging situation you have experienced. - 4.
-Consider how you might feel if the advice you gave is implemented, and it does not yield a good outcome. - 5.
-Advice giving can become competitive amongst members to see who can offer the best solution. - 6.
-We need to be careful not to burden specific members to provide free advice during meetings i.e. lawyers, HR consultants, Insurance advisors etc. may be most prone to the demands for direct advice. - 7.
+Advice giving can be a shield to hide behind vs being vulnerable and sharing a genuinely challenging situation you have experienced. - 3.
+Consider how you might feel if the advice you gave is implemented, and it does not yield a good outcome. - 4.
+Advice giving can become competitive amongst members to see who can offer the best solution. - We need to be careful not to burden specific members to provide free advice during meetings - i.e. lawyers, HR consultants, Insurance advisors etc. may be most prone to the demands for direct advice. - 6.
 Listeners generally respect experience more than advice, even when they beg for advice.
 When we receive direct advice, our brain quickly releases cortisol and can be resistant to onboarding that advice.
-Also, the receiver may feel more pressure to act on advice and possibly go against their own judgment. - 8.
+Also, the receiver may feel more pressure to act on advice and possibly go against their own judgment. - 7.
 The meeting model is built on peer coaching, inquiry and support, not on advice giving.